firstnamenika/firstnamenika.github.io/README.md

+# Personal website

-This is a personal website that was written in vanilla CSS and vanilla JavaScript.
-It is a single page.
+This is a single page personal website that is written in vanilla CSS and vanilla JavaScript.

-JavaScript is accounting for Home button to appear once a user scrolls a little.
+JavaScript is taking care of Home button appearance once a user scrolls down, as well as enables a slider in Projects section.

+The page is being actively updated.